Dake-666/LiHangqi/_pages/about.md

 [[Patent]](https://worldwide.espacenet.com/patent/search/family/092463231/publication/CN118570540A?q=118570540)

-- A method for screening conjugatable Dunhuang fragments using combinatorial optimization and a multi-modal large model.
-It involves extracting feature vectors with a ResNet18-based twin neural network, predicting matching scores, and forming an undirected graph for fragments above a threshold.
+- A method for screening Dunhuang fragments using combinatorial optimization and a multi-modal model, involving feature extraction, matching score prediction, and graph formation for high-scoring fragments.
-- A graph neural network identifies splicable fragment sets, and a multi-modal large model checks for errors using predefined cue words.
-Error fragments are removed, and re-screening produces new candidate sets.
-This method enhances efficiency in Dunhuang fragment conjugation and ancient linguistics research.
+- A graph neural network identifies splicable fragments, while a multi-modal model checks for errors using cue words.
+Error fragments are removed, and re-screening generates new candidate sets, improving efficiency in Dunhuang fragment research.
 </div>
 </div>